Table of Contents

-To ensure good translation quality, you will need to provide as much guidance and context to your translators as possible.
-Remember that translators are, in essence, your extended team and they have a critical mission of translating your product and all collaterals into the target language.
-Think about how much time your team spends on crafting the English copy; your translators are expected to accomplish the same mission of crafting the message in a different language but without this huge pool of background info that you and your team has.
+To ensure good translation quality, you'll need to provide your translators as much guidance and context as possible.
+Remember that translators are, in essence, your extended team, and they have a critical mission of translating your product and all collaterals into the target language.
+Think about how much time your team spends crafting the English copy.
+Your translators are expected to accomplish the same mission of preparing the message in a different language without this considerable pool of background info you and your team have.

 Onboarding Meeting

-If you’re just starting localizing or onboarding a new vendor/translation team, think about how little translators know about your product.
-They will do some initial research on what the product and company is - but it still incomparable to how much you know about your company and product.
+If you’re just starting localizing or onboarding a new vendor/translation team, consider how little translators know about your product.
+They will do some initial research on the product and company, but it is still incomparable to how much information you possess.

-Our recommendation is to have a meeting (online or, if possible, onsite) with your translators, talk to them about your company, your product, your user base, show the functionality.
-The idea is to give them as much understanding of what they’re going to translate and for whom.
+We recommend meeting (online or onsite) with your translators, talking to them about your company, your product, and your user base, and showing the functionality.
+The idea is to give them as much understanding of what they will translate and for whom.

-If a meeting is not possible, it would be helpful to record a demo of your product and distribute it among the translators.
+If a meeting is not possible, recording a demo of your product and distributing it among the translators would be helpful.

 Style Guide

-It’s even better when the essential information is documented and available to linguists at all times.
+It’s even better when the essential information is documented and always available to linguists.

 Some thoughts on what a style guide should include:

-• Guidelines for grammar, written syntax (e.g. how should dates be written), and stylistic preferences
+• Guidelines for grammar, written syntax (e.g., how dates should be localized), and stylistic preferences.

 In Transifex, you can upload a style guide to be visible to linguists at all times - read how to upload a style guide here.